 So, what do they mean when we see written on packaging Non-GMO or Organic?

-Many of us are confused between Non-GMO and Organic, and the reason is understandable because the experts say, Non-GMO and organic mean the same thing.
+Many of us become confused between Non-GMO and Organic, and the reason for this is understandable because the experts say, Non-GMO and organic mean the same thing.
 According to Stark Bros, this is not so, and they go on further to say the names are interchangeable because they have similarities.

 Seed Savers organisation say there are two types of Non-GMO seeds.
 They are

 - Cross-pollinated Hybrid seeds done with “two different parent plants” and